ramigs/nuxt-fauna-article/nuxt-fauna.md

 can customize to display repo information that is more relevant to you.

 Although we'll be building a very concrete implementation, its main purpose is to serve as an example to the core underlying idea of this article.

-The benefits of pre-rendering as much as we can, and through client-side JavaScript, load the rest of the data only when the user visits the page.
+Harnessing both the benefits from pre-rendering and the flexibility of dynamic sites, by generating as much as possible upfront, and loading the highly dynamic data via JavaScript when the user visits the page.
+We'll see that hydration is the key that gives us the major benefit of a Single Page Application (no reloads needed to display asynchronously requested data), while also getting the speed of a statically loaded site.

 > "It’s usually a good idea to load as much data at build time as possible to
 > improve page performance.
 But if the data isn’t needed by all clients, or too